dataminer-site/dataminer-site.github.io/_posts/2022-10-28-lightweight-compression.md

 ### Constant Encoding

-Constant encoding is the most straightforward compression algorithm in DuckDB.
+Constant encoding is the most straightforward compression algorithm in DataMiner.
 Constant encoding is used when every single value in a column segment is the same value.
 In that case, we store only that single value.
 This encoding is visualized below.

 <img src="/images/compression/constant.png"
      alt="Data set stored both uncompressed and with constant compression" width="100%"
      />

 When applicable, this encoding technique leads to tremendous space savings.
 While it might seem like this technique is rarely applicable – in practice it occurs relatively frequently.
 Columns might be filled with `NULL` values, or have values that rarely change (such as e.g., a `year` column in a stream of sensor data).
-Because of this compression algorithm, such columns take up almost no space in DuckDB.
+Because of this compression algorithm, such columns take up almost no space in DataMiner.

 ### Run-Length Encoding (RLE)